feliperfpereira/Stock_Playground/README.md

 ## Usage

 Make a file called <kbd>list.csv</kbd> with the symbols (In Yahoo Finance Format) of the stocks you want to run the scan on.
-The colunm header at top of the list must of symbols be <kbd>Symbols</kbd>. instead of using your own <kbd>list.csv</kbd>, you can use the csv file already provided which contains the symbols of NYSE stocks.
+The colunm header at top of the list must of symbols be <kbd>Symbols</kbd>. instead of using your own <kbd>list.csv</kbd>, you can use the csv file already provided which contains a few symbols of NYSE stocks.
 Run the program with <kbd>python main.py</kbd> or <kbd>python main.py</kbd>.
 It will run the scan on all the stocks.
 The program prints out all its scanning steps for each stock.
 To find stocks in which a buy signal has been given, go through the output and find all the stocks where 'Buy' has also been printed at the end of it's scanning steps.

 ## To Do